 It was clear we'd have to grow — and in 1998 we did, moving to a 24,000-square-foot facility at 750 Pine Street, where we still make all our chocolates today.
-You can now find our products in 2,000 specialty stores across the U.S., as well as in our three Vermont retail stores.
+You can now find our products in 2,000 specialty stores across the U.S., as well as in our three Vermont retail stores and our new culinary center, the South End Kitchen.
 Mail order and online sales represent our fastest-growing segment, shipping directly to consumers in all 50 states.

 From small beginnings come great things.

 It’s amazing to think it began with a handful of employees willing to “work for chocolate”!
 Today, we’re close to 130 people at peak season, and what began with truffles has expanded to include Chocolates of Vermont, Five Star Bars, sea salt caramels, hot chocolate, organic chocolate, and our popular Chocolate of the Month Club.